 The Jews of France in the Holocaust

-From 1933 to 1945, the Nazi ideology mobilized German society, its administration and its army, made up of doctors, lawyers, intellectuals, artists, trade unionists, as well as its industry and economic resources, first to exclude, then to eradicate from the surface of the earth, physically and culturally, all Europeans born Jews.
+From 1933 to 1945, the Nazi ideology mobilized German society, its administration and its army, made up of doctors, lawyers, intellectuals, artists, trade unionists, as well as its industry and economic resources, first to exclude, then to eradicate from the face of the earth, physically and culturally, all Europeans born Jews.

 The help of other governments and local administrations that provided the framework and logistics, and sometimes even more so, the indifference of the majority of European populations, at least for a time, contributed to the magnitude and effectiveness of the crime.